AhmedAboRaya/To-Do-List-React/README.md

 - **React**: The application is built using React, a popular JavaScript library for building user interfaces.
 React's component-based architecture allows for efficient and reusable code.
 - **Tailwind CSS**: For styling, Tailwind CSS is used.
 Tailwind CSS is a utility-first CSS framework that provides low-level utility classes to build custom designs without writing CSS.
+- **TypeScript**: The application is developed using TypeScript, a statically typed superset of JavaScript that enhances code quality and maintainability.

 ## How to Use